 The kid had enough on his plate already, for heaven’s sake!
 Had events not overtaken them all, Harry would have gotten filled in eventually.
 As it read, the fact that it wasn’t just Snape, but Albus also who endangered his parents was likely to come as a nasty shock.
 And, of the two, it’s Albus who bears the greater responsibility.

 And still does.
-If Snape’s presence at the door to that room had been merely fortuitous, he could have Obliviated those few moments from Snape’s memory before having Aberforth throw him out.
+If Snape’s presence at the door to that room had been merely fortuitous, One of the Dumbledores could have Obliviated those few moments from Snape’s memory before Aberforth threw him out.

 Or are we now supposed to think he merely Obliviated the 2nd half of the Prophecy and let him go?
 An Albus who would do that is definitely not as white as he’s painted.